3rd October 2019

 But first, a few tips on getting that pasta perfectly al dente + scroll down for a series of images from our trip…

 To cook pasta, first, weigh the quantity of pasta per head.
 A general rule of thumb is 60g to 80g a person for dried pasta and 100g to 120g for fresh pasta.
-This depends on the quantity of toppings involved, for the simple dishes below, go for the higher pasta weight.
+This depends on the number of toppings involved, for the simple dishes below, go for the higher pasta weight.

 Bring a large pot (at least three litres) of water to a rapid boil.
 Add ½ teaspoon of salt per litre to the water, and immediately follow with the pasta.
 Cook for 6-8 minutes (10-12 minutes for gluten-free) until a sampled piece of pasta is al dente (remember, firm to bite).
 Drain in a colander and drizzle with a small amount of olive oil to prevent sticking.